NOW SCHEDULING • Pool Openings

 Pool Opening — FAQs

 Most homeowners book late April through May.
-If your yard is shaded or you’re closer to the Great South Bay where warm spells can kick-start algae early, opening a bit sooner helps the pool clear faster.
+If your yard is shaded or you’re closer to the Great South Bay where warm spells can kick-start algae early, opening a bit sooner usually helps the pool clear faster.

 Do I need to add water before you arrive?